RobRorr/secret-santa-telegram-bot/README.md

 # Usage
 The admin creates the group.
 Each participant must add themselves to the list using the private Telegram chat with the bot.
-It uses chat IDs and a json file to reconize and manage the participants.
+It uses chat IDs and a json file to recognize and manage the participants.

 # Configuration
 Modify the config.ini file before starting.